Skip to main content

 Carvykti side effects

-Common Carvykti side effects
+Carvykti common side effects

-Common side effects of Carvykti include:
+Carvykti Common side effects may include:

-These are not all of the possible side effects of Carvykti.
+This is not a complete list of side effects, and others may occur.
 Call your doctor for medical advice about side effects.
-You may report side effects to the FDA at 1-800-FDA-1088
+You may report side effects to the FDA at 1-800-FDA-1088.

 Before taking this medicine